mchowning/WeatherApiKata/README.md

 **1. Write the test**

 Of course we don't want to actually make a network call to test this.
 Therefore, we're going to simulate a successful network call by intercepting the success block that is passed into the GET:parameters:success:failure: method and executing it ourselves (we already used this technique in one of our earlier tests).
 The only difference is that this time, we're going to create a fake Weather Underground responseObject and plug it into the success block when we run it.
-This will allow us to know in advance what the resulting temperature should be and test that the correct temperature is actually returned  If we actually made a network call and got the current temperature from Weather Underground we would have no way to verify that the correct temperature was being passed to our success block because we would not know in advance what temperature would be returned from the network call.
+This will allow us to know in advance what the resulting temperature should be and test that the correct temperature is actually returned.
+If we actually made a network call and got the current temperature from Weather Underground we would have no way to verify that the correct temperature was being passed to our success block because we would not know in advance what temperature would be returned from the network call.

 The first step is to create a fake Weather Underground responseObject that is just like a real response with regard to how it stores the current temperature.
 Earlier, we discussed how the json object that the Weather Underground API returned was like a nested dictionary.
 In particular, it had an initial "current_observation" key that returned a dictionary.
 That "current_observation" dictionary then had a "temp_f" key that returned the fahrenheit temperature that we want.